 One of the best ways to reduce the time spent on hot tub maintenance is to use a hot tub cover whenever the tub isn’t being used.
 Not only does this keep dirt and debris from falling into the water, it prevents water evaporation which affects the water chemistry.
 Using a hot tub cover also retains water heat and will reduce your reliance on your water heater and electricity supply.

-To learn more about hot tub maintenance, download a free buyer’s guide today.
+To learn more about hot tub maintenance, download a free buyer’s guide below today, or visit us at our London hot tub store.